OctopusDeploy/blog/blog/2018-03/recurring-deployments/index.md

  - New Releases
 ---

-Since forever (at least in internet-time), Octopus has had the ability to schedule deployments for a specific time in the future.
+Since forever (_well, since 2014, but that's forever in internet-time_), Octopus has had the ability to schedule deployments for a specific time in the future.
-What was missing was the ability to schedule a deployment to _recur_ (this feature was known internally as _DTGAAA: Deployments That Go Again and Again_).
+What was missing was the ability to schedule a deployment to _recur_.
+This feature was known internally as _DTGAAA: Deployments That Go Again and Again_.

 This was a hugely popular [UserVoice item](https://octopusdeploy.uservoice.com/forums/170787-general/suggestions/6599104-recurring-scheduled-deployments) at #4 on our list with 460+ votes.
 And for good reason:  No one likes doing the same thing over and over.
 This is why tools like Octopus exist!